 In a landmark study on air quality, researchers at NASA looked at many common house plants to determine which are the best at removing toxins from the air.
 These toxins negatively affect our health, so removing them from the air can make us breathe easier.

 For many people, breathing easier helps encourage a better night’s sleep, which can break the cycle of exhaustion and fatigue that’s so common with seasonal depression.

 Best Plants for Seasonal Depression Relief

 There are many plants available today that offer home gardeners lots of benefits, without complex care requirements.

-If you know that adding a splash of color to your living space will help boost your mood, pick a plant with vividly bright leaves like Croton Petra or Tradescantia Zebrina.
-These bright orange, green, and purple-leaved plants add beautiful tropical colors to your home, reminding you that spring is just around the corner.
+If you know that adding a splash of color to your living space will help boost your mood, pick a plant with vividly bright leaves like a Red Prayer Plant, Bromeliad Aechmea Pink or Tradescantia Zebrina.
+These bright -leaved plants add beautiful tropical colors to your home, reminding you that spring is just around the corner.

 Looking to breathe easier?
 Many of the plants in our shop are noted for their ability to remove toxins like toluene, formaldehyde, and benzene from the air.
 Peperomia Ginny, Spider Plants, and even the stately Money Tree will all work actively to remove toxins and pollutants from the air of your home.

 Our shop is full of beautiful plants that can help boost your mood and encourage relaxation.
 Check it out and start your own winter blues-busting indoor garden.